Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: A Construction of symmetries

+\begin{proof} It remains to prove the last claim.
+Note that acting on any density bundle, $\ph$ is the leading symbol of the operator \nn{can}.
+This follows from the construction of $S_\ph$ and is also shown by Proposition \ref{can:prop} (which we will come to later).
+Thus the leading term does not have $\De^k$ as the right factor for $r<k$. \end{proof}

+Note that $S_\ph$ and $S'_\ph$ are not the same differential operators.
+The point is that \nn{can} really defines a family of differential operators parametrised by the space of domain bundles.

 We shall henceforth only pursue the case that $P$ is a GJMS operator.
-Proposition \ref{can:prop} (which we will come to later) shows that, acting on any density bundle, $\ph$ is the leading symbol of the operator \nn{can}.
-Also note that in this case the use of $\cD$ and $\cD^2$ instead of $\bbD$ and $\bbD^2$ in \nn{can} yields the same symmetries, cf.\ Proposition \ref{fund=double}.
+As mentioned in the proof of the theorem, $\ph$ is then the leading symbol of the operator \nn{can}.
+Also note that in this case the use of $\cD$ and $\cD^2$ rather than $\bbD$ and $\bbD^2$ (respectively) in \nn{can} yields the same symmetry, as follows from Proposition \ref{fund=double}.

 {\bf Remark.} Consider an operator $F: \cE[w] \to \cE[w]$, of order $\tilde{p} \geq 0$, on a smooth conformal manifold manifold $(M,[g])$ and its symbol $\tilde{\ph}^{(a_1 \ldots a_{\tilde{p}})} \in \cE^{(a_1 \ldots a_{\tilde{p}})}$.
 Then, via the conformal structure $[g]$ we may decompose $\tilde{\ph}$ into irreducibles.
 Each irreducible component $\ph$ of $\tilde{\ph}$ can be realised as $\ph^{(a_1 \ldots a_p)_0} \in \cE^{(a_1 \ldots a_p)_0}[2r]$ where $p=\tilde{p}-2r$.
 Thus we have also the operator $S_\ph$, constructed as above except that we here do not require $\ph$ to solve \nn{1BGG}.
 We may then take the difference $F-S_\ph: \cE[w] \to \cE[w]$.
 Now the whole procedure can be repeated for the operator $F-S_\ph$.
 It is clear that after a finite number of steps we obtain the form $F = \sum_{\ph \in U} S_\ph$ for a (finite) index set $U \subseteq \N$.
 That is, given an operator $F: \cE[w] \to \cE[w]$ on a smooth manifold $M$, any conformal structure on $M$ yields a decomposition of $F$ as a sum of canonical operators $S_\ph$.